The Thread Interfaith Seminary

 Testimonials for The Thread…

-The next seminary cohort begins on January 24 and meets 12p-5p Eastern roughly every four weeks (with an integration session in between).
+The next seminary cohort begins on January 24 and meets on both Saturday and Sunday (12p-5p Eastern) roughly every four weeks (with an integration session in between).

-The program includes a mix of self-paced online learning, live large-group Zoom sessions, live small-group Zoom sessions, and one-on-one meetings with a Guide.
+The program includes a mix of e-learning, live large-group Zoom sessions, live small-group Zoom sessions, and one-on-one meetings with a Guide.

 One-on-one sessions will be scheduled individually based on your and your Guide’s availability.